dirigiblelabs/sample-ide-perspective/README.md

 ### Main perspective

-The main perspective contains the main IDE view, with the top menu, sidebar, bottom status bar and the main plane view where all the subviews will be placed.
+The main perspective contains the main IDE view, top menu, sidebar, bottom status bar and the main plane view where all the subviews will be placed.

 - ide-gmn/gmn-perspective.html
 - ide-gmn/extensions/gmn-perspective.extension